Reflect on Your Career Path

 The skills you get from your grad degree are valued by employers, but your job is to make it easy for them to see what you have to offer.
-Start with USask's Student Employment and Career Centre.When planning your degree, be sure to include people in your toolkit - this includes your supervisor, staff, faculty, and those in the academy that will help you as your plan develops.
+Start with USask's Career Services.When planning your degree, be sure to include people in your toolkit - this includes your supervisor, staff, faculty, and those in the academy that will help you as your plan develops.

 Don't forget to: